 Market risk includes interest rate risk, currency risk and other price risks and refers to the risk that Collector’s earnings, equity or value is reduced as a result of changes in the general interest rate situation, exchange rates and/or other price changes.
 Collector is exposed to currency risk, as some of its assets and liabilities are reported in currencies other than the functional currency.
 Interest rate risk rises through customers requesting different fixed interest periods on deposits and loans.

-The framework that governs how Collector manages market risks is documented in the company’s Finance and Liquidity Policy Collector uses currency derivatives to reduce currency risk, and regular monitoring is carried out to ensure minimized risk exposure.
+The framework that governs how Collector manages market risks is documented in the company’s Finance Policy Collector uses currency derivatives to reduce currency risk, and regular monitoring is carried out to ensure minimized risk exposure.
 Collector mainly offers variable interest rates on loans and deposits, thereby limiting interest rate risk.
 Any loans and deposits that are subject to fixed interest periods have relatively short maturities, resulting in good maturity matching for fixed interest periods.

 Operational risk relates to the risk of losses resulting from errors or inadequacies in internal procedures and processes, human error or defective systems.
 External events and legal risks are also included in the definition of operational risk.
 Operational risk is a natural part of all operations, and it is neither possible nor cost effective to fully eliminate all operational risks.

 Collector continuously strives to minimize operational losses, using the internal rules for the management of operational risk as its starting point.
 Collector strives to achieve a structured and proactive manner of working with risk analyses and risk-reducing measures.
 To facilitate the work on identifying, evaluating and assessing operational risks, Collector regularly reports and follows up on incidents, self-assessments and various risk indicators.
-Nevertheless, if the operations should be seriously disrupted, contingency and continuity plans have been put in place to handle the incident as quickly as possible and to minimize its effects.
+Nevertheless, if the operations should be seriously disrupted, continuity and recovery plans have been put in place to handle the incident as quickly as possible and to minimize its effects.

 Liquidity and funding risk